harmony-one/auto-node/README.md

-version             Fetch the version of the node header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node kill                Safely kill AutoNode & its monitor (if alive)
+version             Fetch the version of the node header              Fetch the latest header (shard chain) for the node headers             Fetch the latest headers (beacon and shard chain) for the node clear-node-bls      Remove the BLS key directory used by the node. kill                Safely kill AutoNode & its monitor (if alive)
 ```